Mohamed Faisal (footballer)

-Mohamed Faisal (މުޙައްމަދު ފައިސަލް; born 4 August 1988) is a Maldivian professional footballer who plays as a goalkeeper for Dhivehi Premier League club Buru Sports Club and the Maldives national team.
+Mohamed Faisal (މުޙައްމަދު ފައިސަލް; born 4 August 1988) is a Maldivian professional footballer who plays as a goalkeeper for Dhivehi Premier League club New Radiant and the Maldives national team.

 Faisal began his career with Club All Youth Linkage, made his debut as a teenager in 2006 Third Division.
 He started every match of the season in goal and secured promotion to Second Division football as league runner ups.
 In his second year, Faisal won both Second Division and Dhivehi League (first division) in 2007 with Club AYL and Victory Sports Club while on loan.
 He also helped Club AYL promote to Dhivehi League for the first time in club's history.
 He later played for Victory, Valencia, Club Eagles, New Radiant and Da Grande Sports Club.
 He joined Valencia on a swap deal on deadline day 2020 from Da Grande Sports Club.

 Since his national team debut in 2009, he was mostly used as a back-up goalkeeper and earned number one spot following Imran Mohamed's retirement from international football.
 He led Maldives to win the 2018 SAFF Championship as the tournament's Most Valuable Player.